Is Your Smartband Smart Enough to Know Who You Are: Continuous Physiological Authentication in The Wild: Introduction

 Let's think about a scenario, where John has to make money transactions through a mobile banking smartphone application.
 He logins to the system via two-factor authentication.
 After he successfully makes the transaction, he forgets to logout.
 Then, an attacker withdraws all the cash from John's account by using his session.
 If John has a continuous biometric authentication system, he would not have this problem.
 Such a system can be also used in services like city bikes and electric scooter rental services which have become popular in recent years.
 The literature on continuous authentication with physiological signals gathered from smartbands is limited.
-The effectiveness of HRV features derived from PPG sensors of smartwatches and smartbands are still unknown for continuous authentication \cite{surveyaccess}.
-Our proposed system enhances the state of the art as follows: \begin{itemize} \item Previous works employed mean heart rate per minute which requires longer recordings, and achieve a response time about five minutes \cite{Vhaduri2019}.
-The proposed system uses more sophisticated HRV features derived from RR intervals which are extracted from raw PPG sensor data. \item Most of the previous works with smartbands only focused on the continuous authentication while using a laptop, a smartphone, an ATM and used lifestyle related metrics.
+The effectiveness of HRV features derived from PPG sensors of smartwatches and smartbands is still unknown for continuous authentication \cite{surveyaccess}.
+Our proposed system enhances the state of the art as follows: \begin{itemize} \item One of the previous studies employed mean heart rate per minute which requires longer recordings and achieves approximately five minutes \cite{Vhaduri2019}.
+The proposed system uses more sophisticated HRV features derived from inter-beat intervals which are extracted from the raw PPG sensor data. \item Most of the previous works with smartbands only focused on continuous authentication while using a laptop, a smartphone, an ATM and used lifestyle related metrics.
 Our solution is not activity dependent.
-For example, a user may use this system during any activity such as live streaming, on social media, cycling, presentation or working in an office. \item Our solution is comfortable, unobtrusive, seamless and works without interrupting the ordinary pattern of any activity. \end{itemize}
+For example, a user may use this system during any activity such as live streaming, on social media, cycling, presentation or working in an office. \item Our solution is comfortable, unobtrusive, seamless and works without interrupting the ordinary pattern of any activity. \item Real-life data contains artifacts.
+We evaluate the effect of data quality on system performance. \end{itemize}

 In Section \ref{background} we provide background information on the smartwatch framework and heart rate variability.
 In Section \ref{relatedwork}, the related work on continuous authentication and the comparison with our work in terms of its novelty are presented.
 In Section \ref{system}, we describe the proposed system for continuous authentication with smartwatches using heart rate variability.
 In Section \ref{experiment}, we explain the conducted experiment for the proposed system.
 In Section \ref{results}, we provide the results of our system.
 In Section \ref{conclusion}, we present the conclusion and future works of our study.